The statistics are alarming. Violence against women is a national tragedy.

 A 2019 Australian Institute of Health and Welfare report shows that, on average, 1 woman was killed every 9 days and 1 man was killed every 29 days by a partner between July 2014 and June 2016.

 We also know that in 2016–17, Indigenous females aged 15 and over were 34 times as likely to be hospitalised due to family violence than non-Indigenous women (Family, domestic and sexual violence in Australia, 2018).

-The Commonwealth Government funds two national surveys under the National Plan that measure the prevalence of violence against women in Australia as well as community attitudes and behaviours around violence against women.
-Key statistics arising from these surveys are publically available:
+The Commonwealth Government funds two national surveys under the National Plan that measure the prevalence of violence against women in Australia as well as community attitudes and behaviours on violence against women.
+Key statistics arising from these surveys are publicly available:

 Visit our Research page for links to key research and publications relating to violence against women.